dianisley/PythonfromZerotoHero/Object Relational Mapping/README.md

 # :bookmark: Introduction to Object Relational Mapping

-There are two ways you can connect a python application to a relational database: a low-level approach and a high-level one.
-The low-level approach involves installing and setting up the relational database management system on your local machine, and writing actual SQL commands to carry out database operations.
-The alternative approach is to use an object relational mapper (ORM for short).
+There are two ways you can connect a python application to a relational database: a low-level approach and a high-level one:
+- The low-level approach involves installing and setting up the relational database management system on your local machine, and writing actual SQL commands to carry out database operations.
+- The alternative approach is to use an object relational mapper (ORM for short).
 An ORM is a technique that creates a layer between the language and a database engine, helping programmers work with data and define regular Python objects and methods and translates them into SQL database instructions for you.

 ORM generates a level of logic without relying on the specifics of the code's foundation, allowing developers to create database-agnostic code to communicate with a wide variety of database engines.